Deep Learning for Wildfire Risk Prediction: Integrating Remote Sensing and Environmental Data: Data

-For example, \cite{tavakkoli_piralilou_google_2022} used temperature, precipitation, MWPD, and MWS as parameters in their wildfire prediction model for the forest area of Guilan Province, Iran.
-In another study by \cite{kanwal_data-driven_2023} conducted in Pakistan, they further utilized monthly average precipitation, transpiration, wind speed, soil temperature, humidity, heat flux, albedo, average surface skin temperature, soil moisture, actual evapotranspiration, water deficit, downward surface shortwave radiation, precipitation accumulation, minimum/maximum temperature, and vapor pressure, totaling 16 meteorology parameters.
-The assessment of their importance revealed that heat flux, transpiration, and vapor pressure were relatively more important compared to other meteorological parameters, although the differences in importance were not significant. \cite{bergado_predicting_2021}, in their wildfire prediction study focused on Victoria state, Australia, used seven meteorological factors: daily maximum temperature, daily minimum relative humidity, daily total solar radiation, daily total precipitation, daily mean wind speed, daily mean wind direction, and lightning frequency.
-The lightning data used was an annual lightning climatology dataset that provided estimates of lightning density for each day of the year.
-Their research found that total precipitation, lightning density, and surface temperature consistently carried high weights in all models.
-In contrast,\cite{quan_improving_2023} utilized various meteorological variables, including precipitation, relative humidity, temperature, wind speed, and the Keetch-Byram Drought Index, from the ERA5 dataset, along with other factors, to predict wildfire risk in parts of the western Qinghai-Tibet Plateau in China.
-The study revealed that relative humidity is the most critical factor associated with forest and grassland fire occurrences in the region.
+Short-term weather parameters are widely used in wildfire risk prediction.
+For example, \cite{tavakkoli_piralilou_google_2022} used temperature, precipitation, MWPD, and MWS as parameters in their wildfire prediction model for the forested areas of Gilan Province, Iran.
+In another study conducted in Pakistan, \cite{kanwal_data-driven_2023} utilized 16 meteorological parameters, including monthly average precipitation, evapotranspiration, wind speed, soil temperature, humidity, heat flux, albedo, average land surface temperature, soil moisture, actual evapotranspiration, moisture deficit, downward surface shortwave radiation, precipitation accumulation, minimum/maximum temperature, and vapor pressure.
+An assessment of their importance indicated that heat flux, evapotranspiration, and vapor pressure were relatively more important compared to other meteorological parameters, although the differences in importance were not significant. \cite{bergado_predicting_2021} used seven meteorological factors in their wildfire prediction study for Victoria, Australia: daily maximum temperature, daily minimum relative humidity, daily total solar radiation, daily total precipitation, daily average wind speed, daily average wind direction, and lightning frequency.
+The lightning data was derived from an annual lightning climatology dataset that provided estimates of lightning density for each day of the year.
+Their study found that total precipitation, lightning density, and surface temperature consistently held high weight in all models.
+In contrast, \cite{quan_improving_2023} used various meteorological variables from the ERA5 dataset, including precipitation, relative humidity, temperature, wind speed, and the Keetch-Byram Drought Index, to predict wildfire risk in parts of the western Tibetan Plateau in China.
+The study revealed that relative humidity was the most critical factor in the occurrence of forest and grassland fires in the region.
 Higher relative humidity leads to higher DFMC, thereby reducing the likelihood of ignition.

-\subsubsection{Climate conditions}
+\subsubsection{Climate Conditions}